timosalm/tap-operator-workshop/workshop/content/exercises/path-to-prod-ci.md

 If you **go back to TAP-GUI**, you should see that the **status of the source scan will change** and the source code will be passed to the next step.
 This demonstrates the **asnychronous behavior of Cartographer**.
 As only the source scan is affected by the change, the steps before will not be executed again.

+In the next section, we will have a closer look at aspects like container building and continous delivery.